All Products

 Disrupted

-A Search View uses the column names from the time it was created.
-After you rename a column, the Search View cannot find the renamed source table column.
+A Search View maps column names at creation time.
+After a rename, the view cannot locate the renamed column.
 You must rebuild the Search View.

 Other (reorder columns, modify default values, modify comments, extend VARCHAR length, modify character sets, modify auto-increment properties, modify NULL constraints, etc.)